Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 580 should in theory be a lot superior to the GeForce GTX 1050 overall. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 580 should be a lot faster than the GeForce GTX 1050 overall. (explain)

-Texel RateThe GeForce GTX 1050 should be a little bit (about 10%) more effective at AF than the GeForce GTX 580. (explain)
+Texel RateThe GeForce GTX 1050 is just a bit (more or less 10%) faster with regards to AF than the GeForce GTX 580. (explain)

-Pixel RateThe GeForce GTX 1050 should be a little bit (approximately 17%) more effective at anti-aliasing than the GeForce GTX 580, and also able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 1050 should be a bit (more or less 17%) more effective at FSAA than the GeForce GTX 580, and also should be able to handle higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison